Copyediting vs. Copywriting: What’s the Difference?

 What qualities are needed to be a successful copy editor or copywriter?

-You’ll see from the lists below that many of the same qualities are needed for either job.
+The lists below show that many of the same qualities are needed for either job.
 The last seven bullet points in both lists are identical.

 What Are the Qualities of a Competent Copy Editor?